Bingöl Airport

 Bingöl Airport (IATA: BGG, ICAO: LTCU) is an airport located in Çeltiksuyu, 20 km away to the south-east of the city of Bingöl, in the Bingöl Province of Turkey.
 It was inaugurated in July 2013 by prime minister Recep Tayyip Erdoğan.
 It has a passenger capacity of 500'000 a year.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Bingöl Airport: